diku-dk/su21-guides/README.md

 ## IDE and software
 We will be using Visual Studio Code for the course.

-We use .NET Core 3.1 and the `dotnet cli-tool` to create, build and execute projects.
+We use .NET and the `dotnet cli-tool` to create, build and execute projects.

 We use NUnit for unit testing.